 Engineering guidance for coastal protection

 The Coastal Hazard Wheel provides a universal framework for assessing, managing and communicating coastal hazards at local to global level.
 For design and construction of specific hazard management measures and adaptation interventions, the Coastal Hazard Wheel should be supplemented with relevant engineering analysis and modelling to ensure the interventions are properly designed for the relevant coastal challenges and do not have unexpected consequences for the coastal environment and its inhabitants.
-Below is provided a list of the most important, state-of-the-art resources and tools for design and engineering of coastal protection interventions.
+Below is provided a list of some important, state-of-the-art resources and tools for design and engineering of coastal protection interventions.

 DHI Shoreline Management Guidelines

 The DHI Shoreline Management Guidelines provides a comprehensive introduction to design and engineering of coastal management measures, coastal processes and coastal engineering models.
 The manual can be downloaded for free via the following page.